highcharts/highcharts-dist/README.md

 Highcharts is a JavaScript charting library based on SVG, with fallbacks to VML and canvas for old browsers.
 This package also contains Highstock, the financial charting package, and Highmaps for geo maps.

 This package is intended for supporting client-side JavaScript charting through bundlers like Parcel or Webpack and environments like Babel or TypeScript.
-If you indend to generate static charts on the server side, use the [Highcharts node.js Export Server](https://www.npmjs.com/package/highcharts-export-server) instead.
+If you intend to generate static charts on the server side, use the [Highcharts node.js Export Server](https://www.npmjs.com/package/highcharts-export-server) instead.

 * Official website: [www.highcharts.com](http://www.highcharts.com)
 * Download page: [www.highcharts.com/download](http://www.highcharts.com/download)